dror27/dk-shack/vol1/songs/en/King Georgie.md

 George opened his eyes, saying: what is this place?\
 Have I fallen dead, or is this outer space?\
 People around here are talking about peace\
-“Revolution’s over”, or something like this\
+"Revolution’s over", or something like this\
 \
 If something is wrong, fix it up in a song\
 \